AdityaJsr/sparkNHive/README.md

 <h1>Create Apache Spark cluster in Azure HDInsight using Azure portal<h1>
 <h2>Prerequisites<h2>

-An Azure account with an active subscriptio
+<p>An Azure account with an active subscriptio
 Create an Apache Spark cluster in HDInsight

 Sign in to the Azure portal.